Retamev/DocToMermaid/SECURITY.md

 ## 🔒 Supported Versions

-We actively support the following versions of DocToMermaid with security updates:
+We actively support the following versions of Trama with security updates:

 | Version | Supported          |
 | ------- | ------------------ |